langleylab/coldcuts/README.md

 ## Introduction
 **`coldcuts`** is an R package that allows you to **draw and plot automatically** segmentations from 3D voxel arrays.

+The name is inspired by the way machines in delis cut a block of ham in thin, delicious slices.

 Voxel arrays can come in different forms, either as NIfTI files, NRRD files, RAW files or directly imported in R as such.

 These arrays host a value of 0 for "empty space", and another numerical value corresponding to a structural ID in any other position.